dev-xo/remix-auth-totp/docs/README.md

 # Remix Auth TOTP Documentation

-Welcome to the Remix Auth TOTP documentation!
-Here you'll find everything you need to get started with TOTP (Time-Based One-Time Password) authentication in Remix.
+Welcome to the Remix Auth TOTP Documentation!

 ## List of Contents